gojue/ecapture/README.md

 #### Text Mode

-`./ecapture tls -m text` will output all plaintext data packets.
+`sudo ecapture tls -m text` will output all plaintext data packets.
 (Starting from v0.7.0, it no longer captures SSLKEYLOG information.)

 ### GoTLS Module